bgri/m100LE/README.md

 - Add the ability to select different wordfiles
 - Add the ability to manually enter today's date (for units that aren't Y2K fixed)

+## FAQ
+### About the word files and today's word
+The wordfiles we use in **m100le** are based on the the **original** javascript WORDLE, which contained the entire set of daily words (the wordfile) within the program code.
+Over six years worth of words.

+### How wordfiles work
+Big wordfiles wouldn't work for our little units, so we broke each wordfile into manageable chunks of one year each.

+The wordfiles are all appropriately named for the year they correspond to.
+On program load, **m100le** checks the system **DATE$** for the current date and scans the appropriate wordfile for the matching daily word.

+### Will my m100le word be the same as today's NYT Wordle word?
+Maybe. m100le wordlists are based on the javascript version that was running online prior to the NYT acquisition of WORDLE.
+So today's word in m100le may be the same word in NYT WORDLE, or not.

 ## Feedback